 MOD RCC/23A6/1

-RESOLUTION 9 (Rev. Dubai, 2014)
+DRAFT REVISION TO RESOLUTION 9 (Rev. Buenos aires, 2017)

 Participation of countries, particularly developing countries, in spectrum management

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 considering

-a) that the continuing growth in demand for spectrum, from both existing and new radiocommunication applications, places ever greater requirements on a scarce resource;
+a) that the continuing growth in demand for spectrum, from both existing and new radiocommunication applications and systems, places ever greater requirements on a scarce resource;

 b) that, because of the investment in equipment and infrastructures, major changes in the existing use of the spectrum are often difficult to achieve, except in the long term;

-c) that the marketplace drives the development of new technologies to find new solutions to address development problems;
+c) that the needs of society and the marketplace drive the development of new technologies to find new solutions to address development problems;

-d) that national strategies should take into account international commitments under the Radio Regulations;
+d) that national strategies for radio-frequency spectrum use should take into account international commitments under the Radio Regulations, as well as global changes and development of telecommunication/information and communication technologies (ICTs);

-e) that it is recommended that national strategies should also take into account global changes in telecommunications/information and communication technologies (ICTs) and developments in technology;
+e) that increased demand for radio-frequency spectrum access may be met through technical innovation and greater sharing capabilities;

-f) that increased spectrum access may be facilitated through technical innovation and greater sharing capabilities;
+f) that, based on its mandate, the ITU Radiocommunication Sector (ITU-R) is well placed to provide worldwide information on radiocommunication technologies and radio-frequency spectrum utilization trends;

-g) that, based on its ongoing work, the ITU Radiocommunication Sector (ITU-R) is well placed to provide worldwide information on radiocommunication technology and spectrum utilization trends;
+g) that the ITU Telecommunication Development Sector (ITU-D) is well placed to facilitate the participation of developing countries in ITU-R activities, and, for those developing countries that so request, to distribute to them the results of particular ITU-R activities;

-h) that the ITU Telecommunication Development Sector (ITU-D) is well placed to facilitate the participation of developing countries in ITU-R activities, and, for those developing countries that so request, to distribute to them the results of particular ITU-R activities;
+h) that such information would assist spectrum managers in developing countries to develop their own national medium- or long-term strategies for the use of radio-frequency spectrum;

-i) that such information would assist spectrum managers in developing countries to develop their own national medium- or long-term strategies;
+i) that such information would enable developing countries to benefit from technical studies in ITU-R, including studies of new spectrum management approaches;

-j) that such information would enable developing countries to benefit from sharing studies and other technical studies in ITU-R, including new spectrum sharing approaches such as dynamic spectrum access (DSA);
+j) that, within spectrum management, one of the most pressing concerns of many developing countries, including least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, is the difficulty of elaborating methods for the calculation of fees for use of the radio-frequency spectrum;

-k) that, within spectrum management, one of the most pressing concerns of many developing countries, including least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, is the difficulty of elaborating methods for the calculation of fees for use of the radio-frequency spectrum;
+k) that regional, bilateral or multilateral agreements could be a basis for fostering cooperation in the field of the radio-frequency spectrum;

-l) that regional, bilateral or multilateral agreements could be a basis for fostering cooperation in the field of the radio-frequency spectrum;
+l) that spectrum refarming1, in particular with regard to digital dividend frequency bands2 (the spectrum made available over and above that required to accommodate the existing analogue television services in a digital form) could accommodate the increasing demand for new and existing radiocommunication applications and systems;

-m) that spectrum refarming1could accommodate the increasing demand for new and existing radiocommunication applications;
+m) that spectrum monitoring includes effective use of spectrum monitoring facilities to support the spectrum-management process, the evaluation of spectrum utilization for the purpose of spectrum planning, the provision of technical support for frequency allocation and assignment and the resolution of cases of harmful interference (cf. Recommendation ITU-R SM.1050);

-n) that spectrum monitoring includes effective use of spectrum monitoring facilities to support the spectrum-management process, the evaluation of spectrum utilization for the purpose of spectrum planning, the provision of technical support for frequency allocation and assignment and the resolution of cases of harmful interference;
+n) the need to disseminate practices in spectrum management in order to make broadband access more affordable to lower-income populations, especially in developing countries;

-o) the need, in studying spectrum-management best practices, to make broadband access more affordable to lower-income populations, especially in developing countries,
+o) that, in accordance with Resolution ITU-R 22-4, personnel involved in spectrum management from developing countries and representatives from BR are particularly invited to participate in the spectrum management studies of Study Group 1,

 recognizing

-a) that it is the sovereign right of every Stateto manage spectrum use within its territories;
+a) that it is the sovereign right of every Member State of ITU to manage spectrum use within its territories, provided that this complies with the Radio Regulations;

-b) that there is a strong need for the active participation of developing countries in ITU activities, as expressed in Resolution 5 (Rev. Dubai, 2014) of this conference, Resolution ITU-R 7-2 (Rev. Geneva, 2012) of the Radiocommunication Assembly and Resolution 44 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, which may be represented individually and through regional groups;
+b) that there is a strong need for the active participation of developing countries in ITU-Ractivities, as expressed in Resolution 5 (Rev. Dubai, 2014) of this conference, Resolution ITU-R 7-3 (Rev. Geneva, 2015) of the Radiocommunication Assembly;